-The license is valid for a total of five years, and includes the name, address, race, date of birth, and occupation of the license carrier.
+The license is valid for a total of five years and includes the name, address, race, date of birth, and occupation of the licensed carrier.
 Under Florida gun laws, it is considered illegal for an individual to carry any firearm–concealed or in the open–in public, with only the following exceptions:

 Individuals involved with firearms with the purpose of sport and target shooting, and while traveling to and from such locations.